yasinguzel/universal-word/README.md

   ![](https://user-images.githubusercontent.com/16020123/31394887-188f5a6a-ade8-11e7-9883-9f26ade57830.gif)

-  That extension can translate a word very easily 🎊🎉🎈
+  That extension can easily translate a word in the subtitle to multiple languages. 🎊🎉🎈

 ### ⬇️ How to set up?